-People with Parkinson’s may not be aware of changes in their ability to drive, and specialised Occupational Therapists have the authority to assess a person’s capacity to operate a vehicle.
-The role of an Occupational Therapist is to assist people to be as independent as possible in everyday life.
+People with Parkinson’s may not be aware of changes in their ability to drive.
+Specialised Occupational Therapists (OT) have the authority to assess a person’s capacity to operate a vehicle.
+The role of an OT is to assist people to remain as independent as possible in everyday life.
 The ability to drive is recognised as important for maintaining freedom and independence.

 What is an Occupational Therapy Driving Assessment?